11 May Is it time you rebranded your company?

 What’s in a name?

-I’m sure people can think about a name too much.
+I’m sure people can think of a name too much.
 I can think of plenty of brand names out there that don’t have any meaning or that don’t roll off the tongue.

 These are some extreme examples of famous brands realising their names just had to change: